lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 **2.1.** Unique solar system objects in the ``SSObject`` and ``MPCORB`` tables will be observed many times over the full LSST survey.
 Individual observations of each unique object in each filter are recorded in the ``SSSource`` and ``diaSource`` tables.
 Below, we query these tables to obtain all of the individual observed time series data (we call indivObs) for an MBA that has more than 2000 observations.
-First, select MBAs with 2000 or more observations by entering ">2000" in the box underneath the table heading
+First, in the Table resulting from the last search in Step 1, select MBAs with 2000 or more observations by entering ">2000" in the box underneath the table heading ``numObs`` as shown as below and hitting the return key.
-``numObs`` as shown as below and hitting the return key.
 This will leave only a small fraction of queried 100,000 MBAs above, 23 MBAs in this tutorial.
-To go back to the originally retreived table by removing the applied filter, click the remove filter icon, which is the first icon on the top right of the table.
+To go back to the originally retrieved table by removing the applied filter, click the remove filter icon, which is the first icon on the top right of the table.

 .. figure:: /_static/portal_tut04_step02a.png